 These range from urban market towns such as Fakenham and Holt, to smaller villages like Walsingham and Worstead, as well as large rural conservation areas including Melton Constable Park and Glaven Valley.

-You can find out if your property lies within a conservation area by visiting our core strategy proposals map, where conservation areas are shown as shaded grey areas or consult the full list of maps, below.
+You can find out if your property lies within a conservation area by viewing our web map or by selecting individual conservation areas from our A to Z of conservation area maps for North Norfolk below.

 Overlapping conservation areas